lucasnad27/about-me/src/data/blog/production-quality-application-backtest-results/index.md

 Pyfolio works out-of-the-box with [zipline](https://github.com/quantopian/zipline), a popular backtesting tool.
 It wasn't going to work for the quantitative momentum algorithm though.
 To work around this, I aimed to create a clean integration point between pyfolio and the `Portfolio` class implementation described above.
 By creating a series of dataframes: positions, returns, and transactions, we can leverage pyfolio tear sheets, providing us with drawdown periods, sharpe ratio, CAGR, etc.,

 <infoblock>
-📈 FINANCE NOTE: Sharpe ratios and compound annual growth rate (CAGR) are common measures to help us understand the inherit risk/reward for any given strategy.
+📈 Sharpe ratios and compound annual growth rate (CAGR) are common measures to help us understand the inherit risk/reward for any given strategy.
 A higher CAGR means more $$.
 A higher sharpe ratio means you achieved that CAGR with less volatility and risk over time.
 </infoblock>

 # And the results...